 While House Assistant Minority Leader Arlene Brosas sought a congressional inquiry on the “irregular” transfer of PhilHealth’s unused funds, Ako Bicol party list Rep. Elizaldy Co, chair of the appropriations panel, backed the Department of Finance’s (DOF) move.

-In the Senate, some lawmakers have expressed concerns on the “transfer and utilization of the reserve funds” of PhilHealth and Sen. Pia Cayetano, chair of the finance subcommittee on the DOH and the education sector, vowed to look into the matter.
+In the Senate, some lawmakers have expressed concerns about the “transfer and utilization of the reserve funds” of PhilHealth and Sen. Pia Cayetano, chair of the finance subcommittee on the DOH and the education sector, vowed to look into the matter.

 In question is Circular No. 003-2024 issued by the DOF in February this year directing PhilHealth to remit the unused subsidies to the national treasury.